 Cloud or On-Premise – Based on the security and location of users, typically cloud is the way to go

 Before choosing a business process software, a lot of factors should be considered based on your requirement.
 Your storage matters a lot as you have the freedom to keep servers in your workplace or get a hassle-free experience by storing everything in the cloud.

 While setting up a server has its own benefits, it requires more maintenance and manual backups.
 A cloud storage solution is seamless and easy especially for small businesses as it requires little investment.

 All your data will be safely stored online and accessible on a wide range of devices.

-Cost – Important factor, so choose something that is within your budget and tailored for you
+Cost is – Important factor, so choose something that is within your budget and tailored for you